-We offer two types of plans and which one may be best for you will depend on your overall health.
+We offer two types of plans and the one best for you might depend on your overall health.
 Most of our clients can be medically underwritten for a short term health insurance plan.
 This means they do not have any of the conditions on the application which would prevent them from qualifying for coverage.

 While current ACA doesn’t rules don’t allow for medical underwriting of traditional health plans, short term medical insurance is, for the most part, still medically underwritten.
 This means you can be turned down for coverage if you have certain health conditions.
-However, we do have some Guaranteed Issue plans that will rider out preexisting conditions and then cover any future, unknown costs.
+However, we do have Guaranteed Issue plans that will rider-out preexisting conditions and then cover most future, unknown claims.

-For those who might have ongoing health concerns, a guaranteed issue plan can help to bridge gaps in between major medical plans.
-These types might be appropriate for someone who will soon have group coverage or for those who might be a month or two away from Medicare insurance eligibility.
-Fortunately, there is not much medical underwriting with most short term health policies.
+For those who might have ongoing health concerns, a guaranteed issue plan can help to bridge gaps between major medical plans.
+These types might be appropriate for someone who will soon have group coverage, ACA Marketplace eligibility, or for those who might be a month or two away from Medicare insurance eligibility.
+Fortunately, there isn’t significant medical underwriting with most short term health policies.

-Depending on where you live, you should have several short term health insurance options.
-Plans can be purchased to cover a matter of days on up to 12 months.
+Depending on where you live, you’ll find a few to several short term health insurance options.
+Plans can be purchased to cover a matter of days, or sometimes up to three years.

 Some companies allow you to buy yearly plans for more than one term without the need for additional underwriting.
 This strategy can provide you with coverage for years without the need to prove insurability later.

 If you reside in a state that only allows for a maximum of 6 months, then a new plan will have to be purchased (and qualified for) after the first term ends.
 In fact, many states have different rules for short term plans, so be sure to ask about ones that could apply to you or your family.

 Understanding Exclusions & Medical Underwriting